FosterG4/mcpsaver/docs/API.md

 ```

 ### 2) get_cached_context
-Return cached context for a file.
+Retrieve previously extracted and cached code context for a file.
+Provides fast access to analyzed code structures without re-parsing.
+Useful for repeated queries on the same file or when working with large codebases where re-analysis would be expensive.

 Input schema:
 ```json
 { "filePath": "string", "cacheKey": "string (optional)" }
 ```
+- **filePath** (required): Path to the source file for which to retrieve cached context.
+Must match the path used in previous extract_code_context calls.
+- **cacheKey** (optional): Optional specific cache key to retrieve a particular cached analysis.
+If omitted, returns the most recent cached context for the file.

 ### 3) analyze_code_diff
-Analyze differences between two versions and provide minimal updates.
+Perform intelligent analysis of code differences between two versions of a file.
+Identifies semantic changes, structural modifications, and provides minimal update suggestions.
+Helps understand the impact of changes and suggests optimizations for code evolution.

 Input schema:
 ```json